 Design Overview and Build Quality

 The device has a poor design and okayish build quality.
-Clearing paper jams are so hectic that you either have to lift the back of the printer or lay it sidewards.
+Clearing paper jams is so hectic that you either have to lift the back of the printer or lay it sideways.
 The paper trays are flimsy and are not sized well for the paper inputs.

 Ink cartridges are only accessible when the printer is powered on.
-Changing the cartridge midway through a printing job is nearly impossible, as you need to meddle with the output tray.
+Because you have to mess with the output tray, changing the cartridge in the middle of a print job is almost impossible.

 Cartridge System